Kevin Rodrigues-Pires

-Kevin Rodrigues-Pires (born 12 September 1991) is a professional footballer who plays as a midfielder for Wuppertaler SV.
+Kevin Rodrigues-Pires (born 12 September 1991) is a professional footballer who plays as a midfielder.
 Born in Germany, he represented Portugal at youth international level.

 Early life

 He played youth football with Fortuna Köln, Bayer Leverkusen, 1.
 FC Köln, and Alemannia Aachen.

 Club career

 In 2009, he made his senior debut for Alemannia Aachen II.

 In 2010, he joined Schalke 04 II in the fourth tier Regionalliga West.
 He spent two seasons with the club.

 In 2012, he moved to Rot-Weiss Essen, where he played two seasons.
-On March 14, 2014, he scored two goals against SSVg Velbert 02.
+On 14 March 2014 he scored two goals against SSVg Velbert 02.
 In May 2014, he departed the club.

 In 2014, he joined Sportfreunde Lotte.

 In August 2015, he joined TSV Steinbach in the Regionalliga Südwest.

 In January 2016 Sportfreunde Lotte.
-On March 22, 2017, he tore a ligament, causing him to miss several months of action.
+On 22 March 2017, he tore a ligament, causing him to miss several months of action.
 In September 2017, he re-tore the ligament after returning to training two weeks earlier, however, he would not require surgery.

 He then joined Preußen Münster in the summer of 2018.
 He signed a contract until June 2020.

 He returned to the fourth tier in the summer of 2020 with Wuppertaler SV.
 He made his debut in an exhibition match against fifth tier Oberliga side SSVg Velbert 02.
 He serves as team captain.
 His contract was set to expire at the end of June 2022, but he extended it for another season.

+In January 2024, he joined SC Fortuna Köln in the same division.

+In June 2024, he signed with newly promoted club Eintracht Hohkeppel in the Regionalliga West.
+In early October 2024, he departed the club, as the club parted ways with six players following the club's poor performance in the early part of the season.